outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- avoid substances like processed cinnamon/turmeric/chocolate which bind to heavy metals and/or which frequently contain them and any supplements not clearly tested with standards
 			- avoid highly processed foods (turmeric as a supplement might contain more lead than the plant itself)
 			- broccoli sprouts help get rid of benzene and acrolein
+			- use these to get rid of BPA: coq10, probiotics (Bifidobacterium breve and Lactobacillus casei), black tea, quercetin, exercise
+				- use these to support glucuronidation to get rid of BPA: sauerkraut, asparagus, pineapple, kimchi, apple cider vinegar, cruciferous vegetables (such as kale, broccoli, and cauliflower), red grapes, citrus fruits, curcumin, rooibos tea, honeybush tea, and rosemary
 		- brain disorders
 			- stroke: vitamin c/d/e, b-vitamins, magnesium, omega 3s, green tea, ashwagandha, bilberry, garlic, ginseng, gotu kola, turmeric, pomegranate, danshen, avoid triggers like erythritol
 			- alzheimers: 40hz waves, hibiscus, uridine, choline, b-vitamins, vitamin E, vitamin C, selenium, omega 3s, vitamin d, betaine, soy isoflavones (daidzin and genistin), s-adenosylmethionine, n-acetyl cysteine, acetyl-l-carnitine, ginseng, curcumin, ginkgo biloba, antioxidants like beta-carotene, and resveratrol, avoid anticholinergic medicines, inhibit overstimulation by glutamate with NMDA receptor antagonists like memantine/magnesium/huperzine a/phenylalanine/kynurenic acid from tryptophan, treat inflammation and other conditions including autoimmune conditions, reduce homocysteine levels, avoid supplements that use animal products like gelatin that can contain disease-causing prions